appdotnet/api-spec/content/docs/resources/user/index.md

 **Currently, gif images can not be resized with the ```w``` and ```h``` parameters.**

 A user's avatar and cover images can be [directly requested](/docs/resources/user/profile/#retrieve-a-users-avatar-image) without requesting the entire user object.

+## Account Types

+A user account can be either a `human`, `feed`, or `bot` account type.
+As App.net develops, we may add other Account Types for specialized purposes.

+* `human` means that a human controls how the account interacts with App.net.
+By default, all accounts are human accounts.
+* `feed` is currently treated just like a human account but is meant to indicate that the account primarily posts from an external feed.
+If a feed account interacts with other users, a human should be involved.
+* `bot` means that this account interacts with other App.net users without a human's involvement.
+If your account mentions or sends messages to other App.net users without a human's interaction, it must be classified as a Bot to comply with Appp.net's Terms of Service.
+A bot account has the following restrictions:
+    * A bot can only follow users who follow the bot.
+    * A bot can only send messages to users who follow the bot.
+    * A bot's posts do not appear in the global stream.
+    * A bot can only mention users who follow the bot.

 ## General parameters